pcode-at/pcode-web/README.md

   </Statement>
 </StatementLayout>
 ```
 ### Sections
 When the pages are about to be built together we use section components to group 2..n components, that build a logical and optical section together.
 An example would be the footer area, that includes a contact form on every page, or the work-at-pcode section [WorkingAtPcodeSection](pages/join-us/sections/WorkingAtPcode.section.tsx).

-### theme.ts
-Please look at the [theme.ts file](theme.ts), where for example page breakpoints (e.g. used for seperating between mobile and desktop), or spacings are defined.
-Please do not define hard margins like 15rem - instead use ${theme.space[2]} to use a predefined space.
-This step unifies the appearance of the website due to increased styling consistency.

 ## Create a component
 You can go to the [ProjectDetailTeaser](components/ProjectDetailTeaser.tsx) component to see how a component is built.
 Here is the code: